Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

     return model
     {{< /highlight >}}

 The number of hidden neurons is somehow arbitrary.
-We could also include different ones but this setup is used by Bao et. al (2017).
+We could also include different ones but this is the setup used by Bao et. al (2017).
 It is important for the auto-encoder to have the sandwich architecture (8 to 8 neurons).
-We haven't really touched on the `RepeatVector` layer, but it does essentially what it says <a href="https://keras.io/layers/core/#repeatvector">(Check here for more)</a>.
+We haven't really touched on the `RepeatVector` layer, but it does essentially what it says <a href="https://keras.io/layers/core/#repeatvector">(Check the Keras RepeatVector documentation for more)</a>.

 What is left to do?
 We have the data, we have the models... let fit!
 Our last function does that for us.
 We can specify the number of our `model`, `data`, `epochs`, `batch_size`,  if we want our states to be reset per batch by `state_config`, and decide if we would like `shuffle` to the True.
 We set `model.reset_state` in a way that is resets after every `epoch`, and saves the training results in two list.

 {{< highlight python "style=emacs" >}}
 # Fit the model